etkecc/buscarron/sub/ext/etkecc/testdata/turnkey_full.onboarding.md

 ### buscarron

-1. Create (encrypted) matrix room(-s) for the forms you want to have and invite the buscarron user to all of them
+1. Create (encrypted) Matrix room(-s) for the forms you want to have and invite the buscarron user to all of them
-2. Send the list of (form name, matrix room id, redirect URL after submission) to the @support:etke.cc
+2. Send the list of (form name, Matrix room id, redirect URL after submission) to @support:etke.cc

 ### honoroit

 1. Create a matrix room (encryption supported) and invite the honoroit user into it
-2. Send the room id to the @support:etke.cc
+2. Send the room id to @support:etke.cc

 if you want to change honoroit's messages, send the texts you want to use to @support:etke.cc (you can use https://gitlab.com/etke.cc/honoroit/-/blob/main/config/defaults.go as a reference)